Lolle2000la/PowerShell/docs/maintainers/releasing.md

 > Note: Step 2, 3 and 4 can be done in parallel.

-1. Create a branch named `release` in `PowerShell/PowerShell` repository.
+1. Create a branch named `release-<Release Tag>` in our private repository.
    All release related changes should happen in this branch.
 1. Prepare packages
    - [Build release packages](#building-packages).